jbettencourt10/cs326-final-iota/docs/milestone3.md

 Bill: Created search page to display results upon querying.
 Also fixed server routing especially for search functionality.
 Configured database operations for adding to database after search query.

 Thao: Configured New York Times and Google Books APIs for books.
 Implemented search function for all mediums.
 Also, made landing page frontend able to show top best seller books.
+Also, frequently deployed the project to Heroku.